 Linked to Avoriaz via the Super Morzine telecabine the ski resort of Morzine offers beginner skiers lovely wide, tree-lined mostly blue and red pistes.
 Carvers will love the runs around Le Pleney and powder enthusiasts will revel in the slopes above Nyon.
 This resort is also good a place for families, groups and intermediate skiers and snowboarders to enjoy.
 As and when the snow is falling in real-time, there's still fun to be had.

 Perched 600m above Morzine the snow-sure resort of Avoriaz has some of the best snowparks in the Alps and is home to Europe's first Burton Stash freestyle park.
 Powder hounds will love the Hauts Forts sector and the powder fields in Lindarets and Chatel.
 It's also a great area for beginners and young families.

 Chatel, Pre la Joux & Linga

-These sectors of the ski area include a good mixture of piste skiing for most levels, although no black runs, as well as some gently sloping powder fields for the off-piste lovers.
+These sectors of the Porte du Soleil ski area include a good mixture of piste skiing for most levels, although no black runs, as well as some gently sloping powder fields for the off-piste lovers.